Our remarkable portfolio of tea plantations is what makes Mabroc so unique.

 Spread out over 13,128 hectares of land, KVPL’s impressive portfolio of plantations include 25 tea gardens (of which 14 are high-grown tea gardens and 11 are low-grown tea gardens) with 8,722 employees producing over 4.08 million kilos of tea in 24 factories, annually.

-KVPL produces an impressive selection of teas with diverse characteristics from three agro- climatic zones.
+KVPL produces an impressive selection of premium quality teas with diverse characteristics from three agro-climatic zones.
 Renowned for the world famous Oliphant Green Tea that is manufactured at the highest elevation, KVPL has carved a name for producing some of the finest green teas of the world.
 All of the outstanding garden marks like the Lovers Leap, Mahagastota, Inverness and Fordyce are produced in KVPL’s Black Tea Factories.

 Having been awarded the prestigious honour of being ranked as the No. 1 producer of Premium Quality Teas at the Colombo Tea Auctions on multiple occasions, TTEL continues to hold consistent quality levels.
 Producing some of the finest Dimbula marks that include Mattakelle, Somerset, Great Western, Bearwell, Holyrood and many more, TTEL has mastered the art of product differentiation.
 Further reinforcing its quality standards, the company was awarded the first HACCP Certification along with the first ISO 22000 Food Safety Management Systems Certification.
 With a strong focus on echo system preservation and societal development, TTEL has installed hydro power plants for clean water along with many other initiatives for providing free healthcare, sanitation and childcare to the plantation sector.